Donate

 Queer

-Queer is a term used by those wanting to reject specific labels of romantic orientation, sexual orientation and/or gender identity.
-It can also be a way of rejecting the perceived norms of the LGBT community (racism, sizeism, ableism etc).
-Although some LGBT people view the word as a slur, it was reclaimed in the late 80s by the queer community who have embraced it.
+A term used by those wanting to reject specific labels of sexual orientation and/or gender identity.
+It can also be a way of rejecting the perceived norms of the LGBTQ+ community (such as racism, sizeism, and ableism).

 Questioning